 Teachers' workload varies and is often highest in incomplete primary schools and village schools than in central primary schools.
 This for example there are 8 periods of lessons everyday for Grade 1 to Grade 5 in Huaziping Central Primary School of Ansai, 39 periods of lessons weekly and 38 periods of lessons for Grade 6.
 There are 64 teaching staff who teach 10 periods of lessons on average per week, 2 periods of lessons every day which is quite a light load.
 However, in Chengmao primary school and Yangjiagou primary schools, both of which are incomplete schools, the student-teacher ratio is low but the teachers' workload is much heavier than that for central primary school.
 In Chengmao primary school, there are 3 teachers, 37 students and the student-teachers ratio is 12.3:1.
 Each teacher teaches each grade and teaches lessons whole day, 5 periods of lessons everyday, so that their average workload weekly is 35 periods of lessons.
 Mr. Wang teaches the grade 2 and he teaches 45 periods of lessons every week.
-In Yangjiagou primary school, there is only 1 teacher, 12 students and the student-teacher ratio is 12:1.
+In Yangjiagou primary school, there is only 1 teacher, 12 students and the studentteacher ratio is 12:1.
 The only teacher, Mrs. Zhang has to teach all the subjects from pre-school to grade 1, including Chinese, Math and ideology and morality.
 She teaches 30 periods of lessons every week and uses multi-grade teaching methods.
 The differences between schools are that the teaching group sizes in the small schools are small and in the Central primary school they are large so there are many fewer teaching periods per teacher.

 In 2009, the average student-teacher ratio in Xiji were around 10:1 as noted above.
 According to the principals, the teachers' workload is not heavy.
 However due to the uneven use of teachers, some teachers' workload is heavier than others.
 Home teachers usually have to teach two subjects: Chinese and Math, and some teachers have to teach 6 subjects.
 For example, Mrs. Chen in Xiji central primary school, has to teach 6 subjects: Morality and Life, Environment, Labor and Technology, Health and School-based course.
-In Xiaolin primary school, every teacher teaches 24 periods of lessons weekly.
-Home teachers teach 2 subjects and other teachers teach from 3 to as many as 7 subjects, including Science, Information and Technology, Society, Morality and Life.
+In Xiaolin primary school, every teacher teachers teach from 3 to as many as 7 subjects, including Science, Information and Technology, Society, Morality and Life.
 They have to spend a lot of time on preparation.
 The apparently high workloads are the result of small teaching group size and inefficient timetabling.
 Schools with pupil teacher ratios of 10:1 should consider multigrade strategies as a way of increasing efficient use of teachers.

-5.6.3 The Proportion of Teaching Staff and Non-teaching Staff different situations.
+5.6.3 The Proportion of Teaching Staff and Non-teaching Staff

+The proportion of teaching staff relative to non-teaching staff has decreased in Tongxian.
+In 1990 the total number of staff was 3677 of which teaching staff accounted for 87 %.
+By 2008 the proportion of teaching staff had fallen to 77 %.
+Different kinds of schools are in different situations.
 Central primary school often have more non-teaching staff.
-In Xiji central school in Tongzhou 35% of staff were on administrative grades and in Xiji secondary school the ratio was as high as 37%.
+In Xiji central school in Tongzhou 35 % of staff were on administrative grades and in Xiji secondary school the ratio was as high as 37 %.
 Some of these administrators may have been teachers before and have been redeployed as enrolments have fallen.
-In contrast in Ansai in the secondary school system 93% of staff were teaching staff in 1990 and this has now fallen to about 82%.
+In contrast in Ansai in the secondary school system 93 % of staff were teaching staff in 1990 and this has now fallen to about 82 %.